 Hardwood planks have long been a popular flooring choice, offering unrivaled natural warmth.
-Unfortunately, hardwood floors can also be expensive, difficult to install, and prone to dents, scratches, or water damage.
-Fortunately, there are alternatives that offer the look of hardwood, but with added durability benefits and a lower price point.
-The best vinyl plank flooring provides a virtually indistinguishable alternative that’s low-cost and can shrug off the wear and tear of an active home or office environment.
+Unfortunately, hardwood floors can also be expensive; difficult to install; and prone to dents, scratches, or water damage.
+Alternatively, the best vinyl plank flooring provides a virtually indistinguishable alternative that’s low cost and can shrug off wear and tear.
 Some can even be installed on new concrete floors or over existing wood or tile.

-Given the considerable benefits and the number of positive vinyl plank flooring reviews, it’s no surprise that vinyl plank flooring has gained many fans.
-In response, manufacturers now produce an almost bewildering variety of choices.
-While there are many similarities among those choices, there are also vital differences, and these differences have a major impact on the suitability of vinyl plank flooring for particular areas.
-Read on to take a closer look at those features and decide which is the best vinyl plank flooring option for your home or business premises.
+While there are many similarities among those choices, there are also vital differences to consider.
+Read on to take a closer look at those features and decide which is the best vinyl plank flooring option for your home or business.

-- BEST OVERALL: Shaw Primavera Bayou Luxury Vinyl Plank Flooring
+- BEST OVERALL: Smartcore Lanier Hickory Vinyl Plank Flooring

 - BEST BANG FOR THE BUCK: TrafficMaster Edwards Oak Luxury Vinyl Plank Flooring

 - BEST KITCHEN AND BATHROOM: NuCore White Pewter Rigid Core Luxury Vinyl Plank

 - BEST NARROW PLANK: COREtec Plus 5-Inch Waterproof Vinyl Planks

 - BEST OVERSIZE PLANK: Pergo Extreme Wider Longer Vinyl Plank Flooring